ITechRoof/ProblemSolving/README.md

     P1189 - Maximum Number of Balloons (Easy)
-    P1209 - Remove All Adjacent Duplicates in String II (Medium) P1221 - Split a String in Balanced Strings (Easy) P1234 - Replace the Substring for Balanced String (Medium) P1247 - Minimum Swaps to Make Strings Equal (Medium) P1309 - Decrypt String from Alphabet to Integer Mapping (Easy)
+    P1209 - Remove All Adjacent Duplicates in String II (Medium) P1221 - Split a String in Balanced Strings (Easy) P1233 - Remove Sub-Folders from the Filesystem (Medium) P1234 - Replace the Substring for Balanced String (Medium) P1247 - Minimum Swaps to Make Strings Equal (Medium) P1309 - Decrypt String from Alphabet to Integer Mapping (Easy)